YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can You Trust Hair Transplant Before and After Photos?

-I understand why hair transplant before and after photos feel so convincing.
+These photos feel convincing because the change is immediate on the screen.
 A patient sees a weak hairline in one image, then a strong hairline in the next, and the decision suddenly feels easier.

 The problem begins when patients judge a permanent surgery from the most flattering examples only.
-If you are researching a clinic, a doctor, a low cost package, a crown procedure, dense packing, a repair case, or a second session, you need to know what the photo is not telling you.
+If you are researching a clinic, a doctor, a low-cost package, a crown procedure, dense packing, a repair case, or a second session, you need to know what the photo is not telling you.

 Why can a hair transplant photo look better than real life?